afikri/nodejs-cronjob-example/README.md

 ### Simple example cronjob with nodejs
-Demonstrate how to run cronjob where execute email function to send to users
+Demonstrate how to run cronjob executed every ten second